 For snorkel nuts like me, try the more secluded western end.
 But this is not really the best snorkeling beach on the island.

-Ascending Government Hill between Kongens Gade and Store Tarne Gade is the historically known attraction, the "99 Steps".
-This steep stairway between the two streets built in the 1700's was constructed of multi-colored bricks by Danish engineers.
-The brick was previously used as ship's ballast by the Danes and now has a new life creating a picturesque climb with greenery on each side.
-Not for the faint of heart, but for the aerobically fit, the persistant visitor will be rewarded with great views of the city and the Charlotte Amalie harbor.
-HINT: count the number of steps--is it 99 or even more!?!
-Watch your step and take your camera!
+One of the more famous attractions in Charlotte Amalie is the "99 Steps."
+The steps are one of the "frigangs" or step streets which the Danes created in the mid-18th century.
+Ascending Government Hill between Kongens Gade and Store Tarne Gade the "99 Steps" lead to Blackbeard's Castle.
+This steep step street was built in the 1700's by Danish engineers constructed of multi-colored bricks.
+The brick was previously used as ship's ballast by the Danes and gained a new life as a picturesque climb with tropical greenery on each side.
+Not for the faint of heart, but for the aerobically fit (there are actually more than 99 steps -- there are 103 steps), the visitor who climbs the steps will be rewarded with great views of the city, the Charlotte Amalie harbor, and Blackbeard's Castle.

 Magens Bay Road, , 00802, Caribbean

 Our family are regular travellers and like to travel lights, there's a mini store in the hotels we...more

 We stayed in a superior suite (king bed, full bath, dinette area, living room and full kitchen.
 All...more

 - Caret Bay Estate Hotels

 - 1 Hotel

 - Charlotte Amalie Hotels